Hound Dogs

 About the Drever

-The Drever is a large hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Drever is manageable for most owners.
+The Drever is a medium hound dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Drever is manageable for most owners.
 Typically standing 12 to 16 inches and weighing 35 to 40 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Hound Dogs group, the Drever brings a distinct combination of traits that sets it apart.
 The Drever is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Drever loves being close to its people and forms strong bonds with every member of the household.